aranja/cordova-plugin-playerhater/README.md

 - Fix for iOS 10 issue

 # PlayerHater Audio Player PhoneGap/Cordova Plugin
-### This project is forked from pouriaMaleki and wnyc with minor alternation.
+### This project is forked from yogitunes, faytom, pouriaMaleki and wnyc with minor alternation.

 - Add an unpause function to the interface